guxs1129/eagleSDK/README.md

 ## License

-EagleSDK is available under the MIT license.
+TestFrameWork is available under the MIT license.
 See the LICENSE file for more info.